 In the New King James Version of the Bible, Psalm 92 is titled: Praise to the LORD for His Love and Faithfulness.
 A Psalm.
 A Song for the Sabbath day.
 The New American Standard Bible titles it: Praise for the LORD’s Goodness.
 A Psalm, a Song for the Sabbath day.

 No author is mentioned.
 It’s interestingly that some have speculated that Adam actually wrote (or composed) this, but there is no proof of that.
-God revealed the Sabbath to Moses, so I’m unsure how some could believe Adam wrote it from the garden of Eden.
+God revealed the Sabbath to Moses, so it’s uncertain how some could believe Adam wrote it from the garden of Eden.
 Some commentators believe Moses wrote it; others are certain that the prose fits David.
 But again, God chose to leave the “who wrote it” a mystery.

 What we do know is that this song has been sung on the Sabbath for thousands of years.
 This song is a beautiful poem of rest and peace and joy found in the goodness of God.